About Bait Al Amanah

 Abel Benjamin Lim is an economic analyst at Bait Al Amanah and is currently the Head of Development Economics Division.
 His scope of research includes socioeconomics, public policy, and higher education.
 Previously, he served as an Executive Officer at Commonwealth Tertiary Education Facility under the purview of National Higher Education Research Institute, Universiti Sains Malaysia.
 Abel graduated with a master’s degree in economics from Universiti Sains Malaysia.

 FIKRY A RAHMAN

-Head of Foreign Affairs
+Head of International Security and Foreign Affairs

 Fikry A Rahman is the Head of Foreign Affairs at Bait Al-Amanah.
 He graduated with a Master of Strategy and Diplomacy, UKM-IDFR, focusing on China’s Digital Silk Road in Southeast Asia.
 Concurrently, he was involved in Princeton University’s Belt and Road research project, led by Professor Jacob N. Shapiro.
 His research interests include Malaysia’s foreign policy, Southeast Asian regionalism, and international conflicts.